-- Each child has opportunities to earn 'dojo points' for demonstrating positive behaviours through the 3 school rules. - Children in Years 5 and 6 will be access a point system, collected and rewards given
+- Each child has opportunities to earn 'dojo points' for demonstrating positive behaviours through the 3 school rules. - Children in Years 5 and 6 will have access to an 'Above and Beyond' system (AB points), points collected and rewards given

 School Awards and Golden Book/Head Teacher Award.